Diana Russler and Bill Gent: Camp, Zodiac Cruising

 Perched high above the picturesque village of Tasiilaq in remote East Greenland, 30 simple yet comfortable rooms offer guesthouse-style ambience with stunning views from a spacious contemporary lounge.

-Perched high on a hillside above the picturesque village of Tasiilaq in remote East Greenland, Hotel Angmagssalik enjoys jaw-dropping vistas of the surrounding mountains and King Oscar's Bay.
+Perched high on a steep hillside above the picturesque village of Tasiilaq in remote East Greenland, Hotel Angmagssalik enjoys sweeping vistas of the surrounding mountains and King Oscar's Bay.
 With the ambience of a guesthouse plus a surprising array of amenities for such a remote location, the hotel's 30 simple but comfortable rooms offer the best accommodations in town.
 Rooms have individual heating, private bathroom with shower, a small work desk and satellite TV.
 Wi-Fi is available for an extra charge.
 Public spaces include a spacious contemporary lounge for relaxing plus a smaller reading lounge, a large dining room with a full wall of picture windows, and outdoor terraces from which to enjoy the panoramic views.
 A restaurant and bar on site serve three buffet meals a day, often featuring fresh local fish, with a wide selection of drinks.
 The center of the village is located within walking distance, but down a very steep hill.